Menu

 Tolerates: Drought, low maintenance

-Other: Member of the sunflower family, prefers organically rich soil; deer resistant
+Other: Member of the sunflower family, prefers organically rich soil, deer resistant

 Search Website: